zeromev/zeromev.github.io/explorer.md

 #### impact

-Summarizes the loss to the user of an MEV instance.
-Where both user loss and miner profit can be calculated, user loss is shown.
+Summarizes the loss to the user of an MEV instance, or in the case of liquidations, the negative of the transaction profit for consistency.
+Where both user loss and miner profit can be calculated, such as for [sandwich attacks](/terms#sandwich-attacks), user loss is shown.

 #### action

-Gives information about the execution of the transaction.
-It may include swaps, liquidations and NFT trades.
+Gives information about the execution of the transaction, not just those related to an instance of MEV.
+Examples include swaps, liquidations and NFT trades.

 #### flashbots bundle